andrew/ultimate-awesome/README.md

 - [42-resources](https://github.com/jotavare/42-resources) - My curated 42 school resource collection.
 The good, the bad and the ugly.
 - [awesome-3d-4d-world-models](https://github.com/worldbench/awesome-3d-4d-world-models) - 🌐 3D and 4D World Modeling: A Survey.
 - [netlas-cookbook](https://github.com/netlas-io/netlas-cookbook) - The goal of this guide is very simple - to teach anyone interested in cyber security, regardless of their knowledge level, how to make the most of Netlas.io.
-- [awesome-token-compress](https://github.com/daixiangzi/awesome-token-compress) - A paper list of some recent  works about Token Compress for Vit and VLM.
+- [awesome-dlms](https://github.com/vila-lab/awesome-dlms) - The official GitHub repo for the survey paper "A Survey on Diffusion Language Models".
 - [awesome-tech-videos](https://github.com/lucasviola/awesome-tech-videos) - :tv: A curated list of tech conferences from YouTube, vimeo, etc for us to get inspired ;).
 - [awesome-llm-game-agent-papers](https://github.com/git-disl/awesome-llm-game-agent-papers) - A Survey on Large Language Model-Based Game Agents.
 - [Awesome-MVS](https://github.com/walsvid/Awesome-MVS) - Awesome list of multi-view stereo papers.